WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

       1. If `certSha256` is set:
          1. The text string "certSha256" to the byte string value of `certSha256`.
-      1. The text string "validityUrl" to the byte string value of `validityUrl`.
+      1. The text string "validityUrl" to the byte string value of the last element of `validityUrl`.
       1. The text string "date" to the integer value of `date`.
       1. The text string "expires" to the integer value of `expires`.
       1. The text string "headers" to the CBOR representation